 Judy Simpson began her Vermont television news career at WVNY in 1985 and soon became the first female TV News Director in state history.
 She joined WCAX in 1997 and began a ten-year stint as anchor of “Channel 3 News This Morning” in 2000.
 She introduced features such as live cooking demonstrations and live music that are now common on local morning news shows.
-She is also just the second full-time host of “Across the Fence,” and has distinguished herself as the go-to reporter for farming and agriculture stories.
+She later took over for Tony Adams as the host of “Across the Fence,” and has distinguished herself as the go-to reporter for farming and agriculture stories.

 Thom Richards began his radio career in his native New Hampshire.
 He moved to the Burlington area in 1978 and worked at both WDOT and WVMT before taking his on-air and production skills to WQCR (later WOKO) in 1985.
 He also gathered news for WJOY and helped launch oldies station WKOL.
 He held down the afternoon drive slot for WOKO for many years and consistently enjoyed high ratings.
 He also devoted untold hours to community service programs, both at WOKO and at home in Monkton, where he served many years as an EMT.
 Thom retired earlier this year.